Senior Thesis and Honors Program

 To the extent possible, you should attach a preliminary budget for your research project.
 Please also consult with your thesis advisor as you craft a budget.
 Indicate where you have sought funding prior to this proposal, what funding you have been awarded, if any, and where you seek to obtain funding in the future.
 Refer to the geology department website's page Funding for Research under the Current Students tab for funding suggestions.

 We suggest you review former student theses as you are considering doing a thesis and in preparation for your proposal.
-The list of student theses can be found under the Current Students tab on the geology website.
-Let Sarah know if you want to view any abstract or whole thesis and we will do our best to make them available.
+The list of student theses can be found at the link above.
+Let Sarah know if you want to view any thesis or abstract.

 The Honors Program in Geology